basharast/ScummVM-UWP/src/ScummVM Libs/README.md

 # Usage

-- Move these folders (include, bin, lib) to place on your PC
+- Move these folders (include, bin, lib) to any place on your PC

 - From 'Start' search for 'Enviroment'